Blendify/blender-manual/trunk/blender_docs/manual/editors/dope_sheet/grease_pencil.rst

 ======

 Active Only
-   Only show the Grease Pencil blocks attached to the current scene and the objects within it.
+   Only show the Grease Pencil data-blocks attached to the current scene and the objects within it.

 Insert Keyframe